Bronchiolitis - High Flow Nasal Cannula treatment

 For patients on HFNC do not wean the flow rate, only wean the FiO2

-Some clinical decisions are left to the discretion of medical staff.
+Some clinical decisions are at the discretion of medical staff.
 The discussion below is to help guide these decisions.

 When to determine a patient is a non-responder